nadrino/kotor-walkthrough/exported_notes/KOTOR Guide.md

 	- What happened to this noble mission?
 	- I will heed the lesson, Master Zhar.
 - Remove Carth
-- Go to the jedi masters -> bastilla -> Ask masters
+- Go to the jedi masters -> Bastila -> Ask masters
 - Dorak
 	- **Where are the Academy's archives?**
 	- Very well... tell me the history of the Jedi.